Cyber security is a business accelerator

-Lisa is an Associate Director within Deloitte’s Cyber Risk Services practice and leads the EMEA Women in Cyber Initiative.
-She has over 10 years’ experience with a focus on financial services.
+Lisa is a Director within Deloitte’s Cyber Risk Services practice and leads the EMEA Women in Cyber Initiative.
+She has over 12 years’ experience with a focus on financial services.
 Contact Lisa for more information or if you would like to get involved in Deloitte’s EMEA Women in Cyber initiative.

 Hannah is a Manager within Deloitte’s Cyber Risk Service practice and leads the EMEA Women in Cyber initiative with Lisa Hamilton.
 Her experience focusses on leading security and privacy assessments, operational risk management and delivering privacy transformation programmes, with a strong background in learning development.
 Contact Hannah if you would like to learn more about the initiative or how you can become involved in it.